vlovin/sales-performance-crm/README.md

 ### Order Management

-The Order module represents the final operational stage of the sales lifecycle after successful quote approval and opportunity closure.
+The Order module represents the final stage of the sales process after quote approval and opportunity closure.

 ![Order Screen](screenshots/canvas/order-screen.png)

 ---

 ## Power Apps Solution Export

 The exported Power Apps solution is available in the `power-apps/` folder.

-The solution package includes the Canvas App and Dataverse components used to support the CRM workflow, including tables, relationships, choices and application logic.
+The package contains:

+- Canvas App
+- Dataverse tables
+- relationships
+- choice columns
+- application logic

-> Note: The solution is exported as an unmanaged solution for portfolio and development review purposes.
-Demo data is not included in the solution package.
+> Note: The solution is exported as an unmanaged solution for portfolio and development purposes.

+---

 ## Power BI Dashboard

-The Power BI reporting layer provides executive visibility into:
+The Power BI reporting layer provides visibility into:
-- pipeline health

 - lead conversion
+- sales funnel performance
 - revenue trends
 - salesperson performance
-- sales funnel effectiveness
+- pipeline health

 ### Dashboard Preview